kirschbaum/laravel-spark-pages/readme.md

 ## Roadmap
 * List view for pages.
+* Support nested folder structure slugs (e.g. /blog/my-awesome-post)
-* Built in SEO tools.
+* Build in SEO tools.
-* Ability to have multipe types of sidebars and add select which to use on a page-by-page basis.
+* Ability to have multipe types of sidebars and select which to use on a page-by-page basis.